dcherino/reading-logs-app/README.md

 ## Comments

-Please, to [read](COMMENTS.md) my comments on this assigment.
+Please, [read](COMMENTS.md) my comments on this assigment.

 ## Prerequisites

 Before you continue, ensure you have met the following requirements:

 * You have installed the latest version of [Docker](https://www.docker.com/get-started).
+* You have a Docker account and your are logged in.
 * You have a basic understanding of the terminal and command lines.

 ## Running the app locally in DEV mode

 In order to run the application, this repository should be cloned on a local computer.
-Opening the computer terminal, the following command needs to be run from the app root folder:
+Opening the computer terminal, the following command needs to be run from the app root folder.

-`docker build -t logs_tracker_client:dev .`
+For the first time running the app, please type the following:

+`docker-compose up --build`

+**IMPORTANT**: This process can take a while.
+Specially the step "6/9 yarn install --silent".
+Please do not interrupt the process.

-This command will build the development image.
-Please, keep in mind that this is only required once.
+This command will build the development images.
+Please, keep in mind that the `--build` flag is only required the first time.

-Then, spin up the container once the build is done:

-`docker run --name logs_tracker_client -it --rm -v ${PWD}:/app -v /app/node_modules -p 3000:3000 -e CHOKIDAR_USEPOLLING=true logs_tracker_client:dev`

 Navigate to http://localhost:3000/ in your browser to view the app.

-If you run into an <em>"ENOENT: no such file or directory, open '/app/package.json"</em> error, you may need to add an additional volume: `-v /app/package.json`.

 To stop the Docker container run:

-`docker stop logs_tracker_client`
+`docker-compose down`

+To run again the up type `docker-compose up` (without the `--build` flag).

 To run the [scripts](#scripts) within the container:

+`docker exec -it alveo-logging-app_client <command>` for the client app.
-`docker exec -it logs_tracker_client <command>`
+`docker exec -it alveo-logging-app_server <command>` for the server app.

-## Running the app in PRODUCTION mode

-To build the image in production mode:

-`docker build -f Dockerfile.prod -t logs_tracker_client:prod`

-Then, spin up the container:

-`docker run --name logs_tracker_client_prod -it --rm -p 1337:80 logs_tracker_client:prod`

-Navigate to http://localhost:1337/ in your browser to view the app.

-To stop the production container:

-`docker stop logs_tracker_client_prod`

 # Technical details

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## <a name="scripts"></a>Available Scripts

 In the project directory, you can run: